 Alternatively, you can take digital photographs of the BIOS screens or press the PrtSc (printscreen) key to print each of the BIOS setup screens showing any customised settings.
 The current screen's display is sent to the printer port.
 Note that a parallel printer, not a USB printer or network printer, must be attached to the computer's parallel port (not via a USB adapter to a USB port), because the BIOS can only print to a parallel port.
 The item called BIOS tip: Saving or backing up the BIOS settings in the first table further down this page provides more information on this topic.

-The Unified Extensible Firmware Interface (UEFI) will be used in new desktop and laptop PCs by 2011, making for much faster startup times and less hardware compatibility issues with new hardware components.
+The Unified Extensible Firmware Interface (EFI) will be used in new desktop and laptop PCs by 2011, making for much faster startup times and less hardware compatibility issues with new hardware components.

 The BIOS setup program performs four distinct tasks:

 1. - Tests the computer's main components by running its POST (Power-On-Self-Test) program to make sure that they are all functioning properly.